School is around the corner. How do you help your child to succeed this year?

 I am part of the APPG for ADHD a lobbying group that meets quarterly in The House of Commons.
 The APPG advocates for improved adult ADHD accommodation and treatment in the UK.

-I have set up a monthly business network group for women with ADHD in Greater Manchester.
+I have set up a business network group for women with ADHD in Greater Manchester.
 “ADHD Women in Business.”
 Find out more details here.